WasmEdge/docs/README.md

 To set up the WasmEdge Docs locally, you will need to follow these general steps:

-1. Clone the project: Go to the GitHub repository page of the WasmEdge Docs project and click on the "Code" button to get the URL of the repository.
+1. Clone the project : Go to the GitHub repository page of the WasmEdge Docs project and click on the "Code" button to get the URL of the repository.
 Then, open a terminal or command prompt and type the following command:
 ```
 git clone <repository-url>
 ```

-1. Install dependencies: Navigate to the project directory in the terminal and run the following command to install the necessary dependencies:
+1. Install dependencies : Navigate to the project directory in the terminal and run the following command to install the necessary dependencies:
 ```
 npm install
 ```
-1. Start the development server: Once the dependencies are installed, you can start the development server by running the following command:
+1. Start the development server : Once the dependencies are installed, you can start the development server by running the following command:
 ```
 npm start
 ```